senghok510/agentic-ai-public/README.md

-Here’s a drop-in **README.md** you can paste into your repo.
-It’s tailored to your code + single-container (Postgres + FastAPI) setup you’re running.

----

 # Reflective Research Agent (FastAPI + Postgres, single container)

 A FastAPI web app that plans a research workflow, runs tool-using agents (Tavily, arXiv, Wikipedia), and stores task state/results in Postgres.